c0d3m4st4/PiXploitHost/README.md

 **How to upgrade from previous version**

 To upgrade from previous version, just follow the guide from the "Clone the repo and exploit submodules" subsection in the "Cloning PiXploitHost repository" section.
+Then follow the guide to edit the .htaccess file and reboot Apache.
+That's it.

 Please note, the "install" script will delete all contents in /var/www/html/ directory, so if you are hosting anything else in there, make sure to back it up first, or modify the script to meet your needs.